-A good well built HDMI cable should be able to be run up to 50 feet.
+A good, well-built HDMI cable should be able to be run up to 50 feet.

-Most setups can send a good HDMI signal 45-50 feet before there is a problem and in some cases farther.
+Most setups can send a good HDMI signal 45-50 feet before there is a problem and, in some cases, farther.

-50 Foot HDMI Cable on Amazon
+Example 50 Foot HDMI Cable on Amazon

-Most devices such as cable boxes or gaming units will not have much of an issue but HDMI transmission quality can vary with budget equipment.
+Most devices such as cable boxes or gaming units will not have much of an issue, but HDMI transmission quality can vary with budget equipment.

-Low-costs TVs can also vary on receiving a signal working very well with a short run but problematic with a long cable run.
+Low-cost TVs can also vary on receiving a signal working very well with a short run but problematic with a long cable run.